 You might be hard pressed to find a better backdrop for fly fishing than the majestic serenity of the Jackson Hole area.

 Jason “JB” Balogh, owner of Fish the Fly Guide Service really wants his clients to connect (or reconnect) with nature while fishing; to have what he calls “that moment” with the fly.

 "We all lead increasingly busier lives and need a way to reset.
 I love to fish the fly to keep balance in my life."

-Calling itself “Jackson Hole's environmental outfitter," the company believes in giving back to the resource of the river by supporting Trout Unlimited and the Snake River Fund.
+Calling itself “Jackson Hole's environmental outfitter," the company believes in giving back to the resource of the river by supporting Trout Unlimited and the Snake River Fund, and Wildlife Tourism for Tomorrow.
 Fish the Fly Guide Service also strives to have the least impact on nature and this year is upping its environmental game by moving on from plastic water bottles in the guide’s coolers onto stainless steel bottles.